Librem 5 is a Security and Privacy Focused Smartphone Based on Linux

 As an ardent Linux user, you might have longed for a real Linux based operating system on your phone.
 Seems like your dream may come true.

-Purism, a company known for making high-end Linux laptop with the focus on privacy and free software, has launched a crowdfunding campaign for a brand new smartphone called Librem 5.
+Purism, a company known for making high-end Linux laptop with the focus on privacy and free software, successfully ran a crowdfunding campaign for a brand new smartphone called Librem 5.

-The crowdfunding campaign aims to raise $1.5M to start manufacturing a 5 inches privacy-focused smartphone running on Purism’s PureOS Linux distribution.
+This 5 inches, privacy-focused Linux phone will be running on Purism’s PureOS Linux distribution.
 Pricing starts at $599 putting it among the high-end smartphones.

 Librem 5 Features

 So what exactly sets Librem 5 apart from the crowd and what are its unique selling points?
 Here are some of the highlights of Librem 5: